-Children are only mentioned in the government's plans as family members of their parents, not as individuals in their own right.
-Currently no consideration is given to European children separated from their parents, either with other family members or in social services care, in the UK.
-The Government's proposal suggests they would need to rely on their parents having been here for five years.
+Children are only mentioned in the Government's plans as family members of their parents, not as individuals in their own right with their own legal protections.
+Currently no consideration is given to European children separated from their parents, either with other family members or in social services care.
+The Government's proposal suggests they would need to rely on their parents having been here for five years exercising Treaty rights.
 Children may have a right of residence that their family members do not have, or they may not be in contact with family members in the UK.
-Given that children can be exercising their treaty rights while being in education, for example, they must have an independent right to the new 'settled' status where appropriate.
-Any decisions on residence and status must take into account the best interests of the child, and children's rights should not be made dependent on the rights of their parents.
+Given that children can be exercising their treaty rights while being in education, 10 for example, they must have an independent right to the new settled status where appropriate.
+Any decisions on residence and status must take into account the best interests of the child, 11 and children's rights should not be made contingent on the rights or actions of their parents.